If your relationship is stuck in frustrating patterns, and you want to get back on track,

 Who I Am

-I became a couples counselor because I believe that we all long to connect to others emotionally, physically, sexually, spiritually--and I wanted to help others achieve that.
+I became a couples counselor because I believe that we all long to connect to others emotionally, physically, sexually, spiritually--and I wanted to help others achieve that connection.

 I am a Licensed Professional Counselor (LPC) in Oregon with a private practice in Kenton/North Portland.
 I have a Master's Degree in Marriage and Family Therapy from Portland State University (2011).